Introduction

 Convert Shell History into Bookmarks with AI

 This is a powerful way to convert your most-used historical commands into a permanent, searchable library.
-The -i
+The -i flag

 is highly recommended to curate the results.